-Lauridsen Skatepark is opening on May 22nd.
-Located on the north side of the downtown riverwalk, Lauridsen will boast an Olympic-quality skate experience for skateboards at all levels.
-To help kick off the opening, the 2021 Dew Tour will be held in our very own city from May 20-23rd.
-You can read more about that exciting event here.
-My daughter and I are very excited to try out the new park and we are hoping we can catch some of the Dew Tour action.
+Lauridsen Skatepark is located on the north side of the downtown riverwalk.
+It boasts an Olympic-quality skate experience for skateboards at all levels.
+My daughter and I are very excited to try out the new park.

 In preparation to skate at the new park, we are hitting many of the metro skateparks this spring.
 I have compiled a list for you so you and your kids can enjoy the spring weather while getting some exercise and making new friends.